parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 Use GitHub labels as appropriate and feel free to directly add/tag people to the issue.

+### Summary of branching model and versioning

+Two main branches exist:
+- `master` contains the latest "stable" release
+- `develop` contains all approved changes since the previous release

+We aim at creating a new release everyone 4 to 6 weeks.
+The decision on creating a new release is made during the bi-weekly calls.
+A release consists of of merging `develop` into `master` and create a new tag for that version using a YY.MM versioning scheme.

+The main idea behind separating `master` from `develop` is to allow for more in-depth nightly testing on the latter.
+This specifically applies to downstream codes so that incompatibilities (e.g., due to to an updated API) are discovered early.

 ### Contributing code

 In order to keep the main repository in order, everyone is encouraged to create feature